 Offsets versus cursors

-Although Cloud Datastore supports integer offsets, you should avoid using them.
+Although Datastore supports integer offsets, you should avoid using them.
 Instead, use cursors.
 Using an offset only avoids returning the skipped entities to your application, but these entities are still retrieved internally.
 The skipped entities do affect the latency of the query, and your application is billed for the read operations required to retrieve them.
 Using cursors instead of offsets lets you avoid all these costs.

 Query cursor example